msinger/dmg-schematics/README.md

 Netlist
 -------

-The files in the netlist folder contain definitions for all cells and *some*\* wires of the chip. (\* Adding the wires is still in progress.)
+The files in the netlist folder contain definitions for all cells and wires of the chip.
 They can be parsed by the [nlconv](https://github.com/msinger/nlconv) tool.
 This tool is currently capable of converting the netlists into the following products:
  * HTML file with colors and links that make the netlists more readable.
  * PNG images that are used for the overlays on the Leaflet [map](http://iceboy.a-singer.de/dmg_cpu_b_map/) of the